© 2003 Airphoto, Jim Wark. All rights reserved.

 During the past century the Milltown Dam has impounded 6.6 million cubic yards of upstream sediment, including about 2 million yards of heavy metals–arsenic, copper, zinc, iron, and manganese–from the mines and smelters of Butte and Anaconda, on the west slope of the Continental Divide, 125 river miles to the east.
 In 1982 sanitation engineers, responding to complaints from local residents, found arsenic in the drinking water of Milltown, the small community at lower right in the above photo.
-Soon a coalition of concerned citizens and local officials set in motion an intense effort to remove the antiquated dam, haul away the contaminated sediment behind it, and not only improve the quality of the aquifer but also restore the endangered bull trout to its native habitats in the Big Blackfoot and upper Clark Fork Rivers.
+Soon a coalition of concerned citizens and local officials set in motion an intense effort to remove the antiquated dam, haul away the contaminated sediment behind it, and not only improve the quality of the aquifer but also restore the endangered bull trout to their native habitats in the Big Blackfoot and upper Clark Fork Rivers.

 John Mix Stanley's View (1854)

 John Mix Stanley (1854)